Valmai Pidgeon

 Florence Valmai Miller Pidgeon AM (born c.
-1927) is a leading figure in the Arts and the construction industry in Queensland.
+1927 - 5 June 2026) was a leading figure in the Arts and the construction industry in Queensland, Australia.

 After completing her education in 1945, Florence joined her father's building construction business F.A.
 Pidgeon & Son Pty Ltd. which was founded in 1927.
-She was appointed Company Secretary in 1950 of the company, and a Director in 1957, Joint Managing Director with her brother, Sir John Pidgeon, in 1980, and managing director in 1993.
+She was appointed Company Secretary in 1950 of the company, and a Director in 1957, Joint Managing Director with her brother, John Pidgeon, in 1980, and managing director in 1993.
 Under the joint stewardship, F.A.
 Pidgeon & Son Pty Ltd., grew into one of the largest privately owned construction companies in Queensland.
 Valmai Pidgeon has also established herself as a developer in her own right, through a range of projects in and around Brisbane - most recently, a major inner city high-rise residential development.

 Of particular note has been her public profile as a supporter of landscape architecture through her own award-winning garden in her Holland Park home.
 She also supports many important groups including Opera Queensland, Opera Australia, Australian Ballet, Queensland Art Gallery, Royal Brisbane Hospital, St. John's Cathedral, QUT's Art Museum, Multiple Sclerosis and the State Library of Queensland.

 Valmai Pidgeon is a Les Étoiles supporter of the Australian Ballet, which is a gathering of individuals who are amongst the most dedicated friends of the Australian Ballet.